johnsonandjohnson/Bodiless-JS/packages/vital-editors/doc/RichText.md

     - `withQuoteBlockMeta` creates a token that will be a designable Span and adds a new quote button to the editor.
-    - `BrandRichText` starts with the existing `cxRichText` functionality, and, in both Core/Components, it spreads existing functionality across these two domains and the new tokens are added.
+    - `BrandRichText` starts with the existing `vitalRichText` functionality, and, in both Core/Components, it spreads existing functionality across these two domains and the new tokens are added.
     - For an example of a simple token that adds functionality to Slate, expand the disclosure